The slides above are the activities taking place this week .

 Pastor’s Bible Study!!

 A Bible study based upon the Adam Hamilton book: “Making Sense of the Bible: Rediscovering the Power of Scripture Today.”
-This is a six-week study and began with 7 persons in attendance at the church on Friday, October 5 at 9:00 a.m.
-We will not meet on Friday, October 12, due to our leader’s previously scheduled workshop.
-The next meeting of the Adam Hamilton Bible Study will be on Friday, October 19, at 9:00 a.m.
+We will not have the Bible Study on Friday, November 9 due to a Veterans event at the Waverly Schools.
+The next meeting of the Adam Hamilton Bible Study will be on Friday, November 16, at 9:00 a.m.

 Come as you are and we will meet in the nursery so children are welcome.
 As always all points of view are welcome (as long as participants are civil, respectful, & not disruptive) and you will never be told that you are wrong.